differentialderek/decentralised-fundraising-platform/README.md

 There are several accounability mechanisms that tie the company's interest to investors, who will ideally be future users:
 * Investors can vote during any round to withold funding if the team isn't keeping them up to date with development or is unconvincing in the progress they've made.
 * Investors can vote to terminate the project at any time and withdraw (what is left of) their invested funds.
 * Rounds of funding must be such that at least two funding rounds must go by before the company receives >50% of funding.
-This prevents them from buying up the "investment" tokens and blocking any attempts to terminate or restrict funding by the investors.
+This prevents them from buying up the "pre-governance" tokens and blocking any attempts to terminate or restrict funding by the investors.
 * In order to access the last round of funding, the project owner must airdrop governance tokens to investors.

 ## Completing a Project